joshuamegnauth54/joshuamegnauth54.github.io/docs/tutoring/data/brief_tutorial/99_clear_mem.md

 Each R session stores variables you define until you close the interpreter.
 In other words, variables exist as long as an R session is running and you haven’t manually deleted your variables.
+RStudio always has at least one R Session running which you may interact with using the **Console** window.
+The variables currently defined in the primary R interpreter managed by RStudio are clearly displayed in the **Environment** tab in RStudio.

 Professor Cohen advises you to run the first three lines above to clean up before your code runs proper.
-Imagine you ran some fancy transformation on your data:
+Imagine you run some fancy transformation on your data in your Rmd:

 ``` r
 video_games_df <- fancy_transform(video_games_df, extrafancy=TRUE)
 ```

-You’d end up mangling your variables while causing terribly strange problems.
-Do you want more stress in your life? **Nope\!** So you may just follow professor Cohen’s advice here.
+You’d end up mangling your variables while causing terribly strange problems as the function constantly reuses and overwrites your data each time you knit your document if not set to run in a clean environment.
+Do you want more stress in your life? **Nope\!** So you should follow professor Cohen’s advice here.

 ## What is each line doing?